ConPaaS-team/conpaas/docs/userguide.rst

 ConPaaS.
 Once the MapReduce service is created and started, the front-end provides useful links to the Hadoop namenode, the job tracker, and to a graphical interface which allows to upload/download data to/from the service and issue MapReduce jobs.

+**IMPORTANT:** This service requires virtual machines with *at least* 384 MB of RAM to function properly.

 The TaskFarm service
 ====================